MicrosoftDocs/dynamics-365-unified-operations-public/financials/general-ledger/financial-dimensions.md

 To maintain referential integrity of the data, financial dimensions can seldom be deleted.
 When trying to delete a Financial dimension the following criteria is checked:

 -   Has the financial dimension been used on any posted or unposted transactions or any type of dimension value combination
--   Is the financial dimension used in any active account structure, advanced structure or financial dimension set
+-   Is the financial dimension used in any active account structure, advanced rule structure or financial dimension set
--   Is the financial dimension part of a Default financial dimension format
+-   Is the financial dimension part of a Default financial dimension integration format
 -   Has the financial dimension been set up as a default dimension

 If any of the criteria are met, you will not be able to delete the financial dimension.